 Foreign employees who come to work in the Netherlands temporarily qualify for the 30% ruling under certain circumstances.
 The ruling means that the employer is entitled to pay the employee a tax-free remuneration to cover the extra costs of their stay in the Netherlands (extraterritorial costs).
 The compensation amounts to 30% of the salary, including the compensation, or 30/70 of the salary excluding the compensation.
-The condition is that, based on this salary, the employee is not entitled to prevention of double taxation.
 If the employer reimburses more than the maximum amount, this salary is subject to wage tax.
 The employer may deduct a final levy on this additional amount.
-Since 01 January 2019 the disposition is only valid for a maximum period of 5 years.
-Up until 2019 this was 8 years.
-A transitional ruling applies for employees who already used this scheme before 2019.
-For this group the change comes into effect on 01 January 2021.
+Since 01 January 2019 the disposition is only valid for a maximum period of 5 years

-Conditions for qualification for the 30% rule
+Conditions for qualification for the 30% ruling